School of Health Promotion and Kinesiology

 KINS 3801.
 Practicum in Coaching.
 Pedagogical/management strategies and their application in sports coaching.
 Skills needed to instruct and manage a sports team effectively.
 Students are provided the opportunity to observe middle school, high school, and/or college interscholastic sport teams.
 Prerequisite: Junior Status.
 Prerequisite or Co-requisite: KINS 3653.
 Credit: One hour.

 KINS 3803.
 Practicum in Coaching.
 Pedagogical/management strategies and their application in sports coaching.
 Skills needed to instruct and manage a sports team effectively.
 Students are provided the opportunity to observe middle school, high school, and/or college interscholastic sport teams.
-Prerequisite: Prerequisite or Co-requisite: KINS 3653.
-Credit: Three hours.
+Prerequisite: Junior Status.
+Prerequisite or Co-requisite: KINS 3653.
+Credit: One hour.

 KINS 4413.
 Governance and Ethics in Sport.
 Analysis of governance structures and policy development utilized within sport with an emphasis on organizational structure, strategic management, ethics, politics, policy, decision making, and influence of governing bodies.
 Prerequisites: KINS 3713 and Junior level standing.
 Three lecture hours a week.
 Credit: Three hours.